Potential for long-term relief.

 Hydrophobic and lipophilic properties support rapid celluar uptake—enabling the drug to pass through the urethral wall and take up residency in the tissue.

-By combining a simple, effective balloon dilation with localized delivery of a proven anti-proliferative —Optilume ends the high recurrence cycle of failed endoscopic stricture management.
+By combining a simple, effective balloon dilation with localized delivery of a proven antiproliferative —Optilume aims to provide long-term relief from stricture recurrence.

-The semi-compliant inflatable balloon expands to create micro-fissures in the tissue, facilitating full drug absorption
+The semi-compliant inflatable balloon expands to create micro-fissures in the tissue, facilitating drug absorption

 A hydrophilic coating dissolves in saline (urine) for rapid drug release.
-The hydrophobic and lipophilic properties of the drug enable it to pass through the urethral wall and achieve residency in the tissue
+The hydrophobic and lipophilic properties of the drug enable it to pass into the urethral wall and achieve residency in the tissue

 - Ends the high recurrence cycle of failed endoscopic stricture management